 [118.
 Deleted by No. 64 of 2006 s.
 31.]

-119. Questions to be put to voters
+119. Person claiming to vote, questions for and declarations by etc.

 (1) The presiding officer shall put to any person claiming to vote at any election the following questions —

 (a) Have you cast an early vote for this election (or these elections, as the case requires) or already voted today?